 As a real estate agent, you can always invest in paid advertising, contact a lead generation company, build a website, or send out mailers.
 But all of that costs money.
 So how do you get real estate leads with no upfront cost?

 When you start your career as a Realtor, you may be operating on a lean budget.
 And that’s not a bad thing.
-You can build a real estate business quite easily with very little spent at all.
+You can build a real estate business quickly with little spending.
 After you’ve spent the money on your real estate license, you can get started with these ways to build real estate leads with little to no upfront cost.

 “Friends and Family” Referrals